The-Electrify-Everything-Company/spark-on-aws-lambda/docs/deploysparkonlambda.md

 ## Per-environment configuration: `samconfig.yaml`

-Per-environment/per-workload values (region, stack name, image repository, and the parameter overrides above) live in `cloudformation/samconfig.yaml`, under a `non-prod: deploy: parameters`, `prod: deploy: parameters`, `whatsapp-non-prod: deploy: parameters`, or `whatsapp-prod: deploy: parameters` section — all four point at the same `template_file: sam-template.yaml`.
+Per-environment/per-workload values (region, stack name, image repository, and the parameter overrides above) live in `cloudformation/samconfig.yaml`, under a `lineage-non-prod: deploy: parameters`, `lineage-prod: deploy: parameters`, `whatsapp-non-prod: deploy: parameters`, or `whatsapp-prod: deploy: parameters` section — all four point at the same `template_file: sam-template.yaml`.

-**SAM CLI does not merge a `default: global: parameters` section into a named `--config-env` section** — each environment section is loaded standalone (verify with `sam deploy --config-env non-prod --debug` and check the "Configuration values are" log line).
+**SAM CLI does not merge a `default: global: parameters` section into a named `--config-env` section** — each environment section is loaded standalone (verify with `sam deploy --config-env lineage-non-prod --debug` and check the "Configuration values are" log line).
 So `template_file`, `capabilities`, `resolve_s3`, `region`, and `stack_name` must be repeated in full in every environment's own section, not just in `default`.
 Use a YAML anchor (`&default_params` / `<<: *default_params`) to avoid re-typing the shared keys, as shown below — this merges them at YAML-parse time, before SAM CLI ever sees the config, so it